 Dumbbell Incline Biceps Curl

-Because the movement is strict and controlled, lighter weights are often more effective than heavy loads.
-This makes the incline biceps curl ideal for hypertrophy-focused training, where time under tension and proper technique are key to stimulating muscle growth.
+Because the movement is strict and controlled, lighter weights often produce better results than heavy loads.
+Eccentric contractions during the lowering phase create meaningful mechanical tension in the biceps, which is a key driver of muscle adaptation (Kawczyński, 2019).
+This makes the incline curl ideal for hypertrophy-focused training where time under tension and proper technique matter more than the number on the dumbbell.

 - Adjust an incline bench to approximately 45 degrees and sit with your back firmly against the padding, feet flat on the floor.